jatin2507/docdelta/docs/README.md

 # ScribeVerse Documentation

-Welcome to the comprehensive documentation for ScribeVerse - the AI-powered documentation generation tool with **zero-bug guarantee** and enterprise-grade reliability.
+Welcome to the comprehensive documentation for ScribeVerse - the AI-powered documentation generation tool.

 ## Documentation Structure